Coat of arms of the Canary Islands: Controversy over the dogs

 In recent times there has been a controversy over the representation of the dog (Presa Canario) in the shield.
-This fact, motivated in part by the Government of Canary Islands has removed the two dogs from the official forms and public buildings, although they have been kept in the coat of arms of Canary Islands.
+This fact motivated the Government of the Canary Islands to remove the two dogs from the official forms and public buildings, although they have been kept in the coat of arms of Canary Islands.

 Popularly attributed the Canary Islands name is derived from the Presa Canario, although under a law in force in the Canary Islands since 1991, the dog is the natural symbol of Gran Canaria along with the cactus.
 For this reason, critics of the current shield argue that it only represents the island of Gran Canaria, and not the entire archipelago.